 Pop-up shops present a unique opportunity for strategic selling.
 They can work well for customer interaction with products that are normally only available online or for providing a different product experience than customers are used to — like live demos, in-person introduction to products, or showcasing curated collections.
 You may want to focus on a specific product or theme to sell around or, in some cases, use the pop-up experience to test the results of launching an entirely new product.

 Your business goals can help determine what type of pop-up shop you want to host.
 If you’re trying to generate awareness around your brand, you may want to take a different approach to your pop-up than if you’re testing out the traction of a new item.

 Your business goals can also help you decide which products to focus on.
-Pop-ups can be a great opportunity to increase exposure to products that customers aren’t familiar with or help move specific inventory, and can help drive customers back to your online store or business afterwards.
+Pop-ups can be a great opportunity to increase exposure to products that customers aren’t familiar with, help move specific inventory, and help drive customers back to your online store or business afterwards.

 3. Calculate the cost of a pop-up shop